Skip to main content

 • “Tell me about quantum computing and the current weather in CERN’s location”

-• “Compare the weather in New York and London, then tell me about their historical relationship”
+• “Compare the weather in New York and London, then tell me about their geographical similarity”

 Debugging